Count on Us Secondary Maths Challenge

-The Jack Petchey Foundation has worked in partnership with the Mayor’s Fund for London since 2014 to deliver the Count on Us Secondary Challenge.
-It is a unique, inter-school maths tournament for Year 7, 8 and 9 students across London, which aims to improve confidence and fluency in maths.
-Students practise in school and can compete in an exciting maths competition against their peers, with the aim of reaching the final held at a prestigious location.
-In 2020/21, the final took place at Church House Westminster.
+The Jack Petchey Foundation has worked in partnership with the Mayor’s Fund for London since 2014 to deliver the Count on Us Maths Secondary Challenge.
+It is a unique, inter-school maths programme for Year 7, 8 and 9 students across London, which aims to improve confidence and fluency in maths.
+Students practise in school and can compete in an exciting maths tournament against their peers, with the aim of reaching the Grand Final held at City Hall.

-By combining a series of mental arithmetic and problem-solving games, the Secondary Challenge helps develop pupils’ mathematical knowledge and encourage enjoyment of the subject.
-The activities are designed and developed in partnership with The Maths Zone, an education consultancy.
+By combining a series of mental arithmetic and problem-solving games, Count on Us helps develop students’ mathematical knowledge and encourage enjoyment of the subject.
+The activities are designed and developed in partnership with education consultants, The Maths Zone.
+The five Count on Us games are:

-Since 2014, over 20,000 students have taken part in Count on Us Secondary Challenge activities, either in school, in the various tournaments and virtual learning offer during the Covid pandemic.
-In 2020/21, 92% of participating students said the programme had improved their problem-solving skills and their motivation in maths.
-Students also noted increased subject knowledge, confidence, teamwork and fun through taking part in the Secondary Challenge.
+Since 2014, over 30,000 students have taken part in the Count on Us Secondary Challenge with 92% of participating students saying the programme improved their problem-solving skills and their motivation in maths.
+Teachers also noted increased confidence, resilience, teamwork and positive attitude towards maths through taking part in the Challenge.

-For the 2021/22 academic year, online teacher training sessions will take place in January 2022.
-Each school will receive a resource kit and accompanying support materials – Student Workbook, Teacher Guide and Tournament Handbook.
-Practice will begin in schools – in lessons and extra-curricular activities – leading up to Regional Heats after the Easter holidays and finishing with the Grand Final in July.
+For the 2023/24 academic year, Count on Us teacher training will take place at venues across London in November, December and January.
+Schools can then start using the resources in KS3 lessons and maths clubs throughout the spring term – leading up to Regional Heats after the Easter holidays and finishing with the Grand Final in late June.